Guinness Beef Stew is on the Menu

-Fall has arrived, and we’re gearing up for shorter days, cooler temperatures, and football.
+Fall has arrived and Guinness Beef Stew is on the menu.
+We’re gearing up for shorter days, cooler temperatures, and football.
 With a change in weather comes a change in what we are cooking.
 Using falls bounty to create comfort dishes, that warm from the inside out.

 - 2 tbsp olive oil